-While cruising the web we unconsciously use HTTP and DNS protocols to navigate and interact with web sites.
-5G and Virtualization are leading to the evolution of HTTP web service and DNS domain translation protocols with "light weight" versions to achieve low latency, and software versions to work in the cloud, raising the need for visibility and proactive service assurance of these web service enablers.
+While cruising the web, we unknowingly use DNS and HTTP protocols to navigate and interact with websites.
+HTTP (Hypertext Transmission Protocol) is the internet communication protocol our browser uses to send information between our internet-enabled device (laptop, smartphone, Apple® watch, etc.,) and the web page it is communicating to.
+DNS (Domain Name System) is the protocol that translates internet addresses to find the various sites and information we seek.
+5G and Virtualization are leading the evolution of DNS domain translation and HTTP web service protocols with "lightweight" versions to achieve low latency and software versions to work in the cloud, raising the need for visibility and proactive service assurance of these critical web service enablers.

-Many technical reasons are driving the changes in HTTP and DNS.
+As Alan Carlton further notes, “(m)any technical reasons are driving the changes in HTTP and DNS.
 However, at the highest level, the main driver is certainly the rapid evolution of the internet architecture to the virtualized model.
 In the last few years, we have seen the migration of many of the internet’s applications from standalone physical web servers to virtualized platforms located in immense centralized data centers.
-Looking ahead we can see that 5G networks, which are expected to be deployed in the 2020 timeframe, will take this to the next level creating new requirements for the evolution of HTTP and DNS.
+Looking ahead, we can see that 5G networks, which are expected to be deployed in the 2020 timeframe, will take this to the next level creating new requirements for the evolution of HTTP and DNS.”

 Virtualization and Mobile Edge Computing are the driving forces around the evolution of these protocols.
 To meet the low latency and high throughput of requirements of 5G, HTTP and DNS must become more lightweight and lean with its procedures.
 With early, proprietary versions of 5G already rolling out this winter and an apparent acceleration of the 5G timeline from 2020 to 2019, IETF working groups must expedite their work to prepare for these new standards.